 A visit to the Georgia Sea Turtle Center, an educational facility and rehabilitation center for turtles, is one of the best things to do in Jekyll Island, GA.
 It’s a great place to learn about endangered species.

-View the hospital where sea turtles are nursed back to health, see them get better at the rehabilitation pavilion, and discover how the center’s research benefits sea turtles in Georgia and across the world.
+View the hospital where sea turtles are nursed back to health, see them get better at the rehabilitation pavilion, and discover how the center’s research benefits sea turtles in Georgia and worldwide.

 The Georgia Sea Turtle Center Gift Shop sells sea turtle and marine life souvenirs, as well as hoodies, jewelry, toys, and handcrafted items.
 A percentage of the earnings from the gift store are used to support the center’s educational, rehabilitation, and research efforts.

 Prices range from $10 for guests aged 13 to 62, $9 for seniors aged 63 and above, and $8 for children aged 4 to 12.
 Children under the age of three are admitted free of charge.

 Visitors under the age of 16 must be accompanied by someone over 18.
 All swimsuits must be covered according to State Health Department requirements.
 Shirts and shoes must be worn at all times.

 See Related: Things to Do in Augusta, Georgia

 6. Take an eye-opening walk through the Wanderer Memory Trail

 Address: 1 S Riverview Dr, Jekyll Island, GA 31527, USA